Frequently Asked Questions

 A typical medicine session, which includes preperation, medicine, and some mild integration, lasts about three hours.
 For more information on a typical session, click here.

-Does Ketamine work for everybody?
+Does Psychedelic Assisted Therapy work for everybody?

 Should I consult with my doctor before starting a course of treatment?